Most critical boating accidents stem from eleven events:

 Right size?
 “I once rescued three boaters when their boat sank,” Vance said.
 “One was a small child who couldn’t keep his head above water without assistance because his father had put him in an adult-size life jacket.”

 Inappropriate.
 Unlawful.
 Unsafe.

-Wear a life jacket always, but at the very least keep it handy, and put it on in rough weather, during night passages and in cold weather.
-Stay alive.
+Always wear a life jacket, and at the very least keep it handy!
+Put it on in rough weather, during night passages, and in cold weather.
+Stay alive!

 Don’t leave port without working flares, lights or horn, and backup propulsion such as a canoe paddle.
 Anchors are overlooked safety items too; they’re first line of defense in a breakdown or storm.

-STAY SOBER: Alcohol slows reflexes and clouds judgment.
-Both can lead to an accident.
+STAY SOBER: Alcohol slows reflexes and clouds judgment which leads to an accident.
 Why chance it?

 The U.S. Coast Guard is asking all boat owners and operators to help reduce fatalities, injuries, property damage and associated healthcare costs related to recreational boating accidents by taking personal responsibility for their own safety and the safety of their passengers.
 Essential steps include: wearing a life jacket at all times and requiring passengers to do the same; never boating under the influence (BUI); successfully completing a boating safety course; and getting a Vessel Safety Check (VSC) annually from local U.S. Coast Guard Auxiliary, United States Power Squadrons(r) or your state boating agency’s Vessel Examiners.
 The U.S. Coast Guard reminds all boaters to “Boat Responsibly!”
 For more tips on boating safety, visit www.uscgboating.org.Tags: